ilrt/bricolage/bricol/README.md

     Basic security settings

 - src/main/resources
-	Add CALM-exported authority.xml file here if you have one
+	ead2rdf-nons.xsl - EAD to RDF transformation stylesheet If you have a CALM-exported authority.xml file you can add it to this folder before build